All Episodes

 And that's the same ethic you see in the military today.

-It's not the country, it's my partner.
+It's my partner.

 Go see the movies on war, and it's always the person next to me who's in my foxhole with me.

-Well, uh uh well, here's the thing, Rush.
+Well, here's the thing, Rush.

-I'm a first generation Greek American.
+I'm a first-generation Greek American.

-Uh, you know, it was reported, you know, it has been, you know, reported and and proven that homosexuality was uh, you know, pretty pretty random, you know, not random, but very uh very common back in the ancient world.
+You know, it was reported, you know, it has been reported and proven that homosexuality was pretty random.

-Well, that that's my take on it.
+Yeah, well, that's my take on it.

 Wait, wait, wait, wait.

-Uh uh what did you just say?
+What did you just say?

 What do you mean by that?

-So you're saying Gravel is wrong, is that what you're saying?
+Is that what you're saying?

-He's he's getting them confused with the pretty much.
+He's getting confused with the other side.

 Do you understand what I'm saying, Rush?

-Well, yes, I think I I think I got it.
+Yes, I think I got it.

-He said well, he said promotion and the training of homo, but I don't want to get into that.
+He said, well, he said promotion and the training of homosexuality.

-He is an expert on all this.
+He is an expert in all this.

-Uh but I do know something about the Spartans outside of sexual orientation.
+But I do know something about the Spartans outside of sexual orientation.

 If you live in Spartan surroundings, what are they?